dwiegreffe/mdsrv-web/tutorial.md

 - using one of the common public servers (like PDB)
     1. Open the _Home_ panel on the left-hand side.
     2. Open the _Open Remote Structure_ menu in the Home panel.
-    3. Select the server you want to download the structure or trajectory from as the _Source_.
+    3. Select the server you want to download the structure from as the _Source_.
     4. Enter the ID of the structure or trajectory you want to import from the selected server.
     5. Select the _Apply_ button.